telerik/blazor-docs/components/pager/overview.md

 The Pager provides the UI for the user to change the page.
 To the developer, it provides the page index so you can render only the relevant data portion and an [event]({%slug pager-events%}) that you can use to implement [load on demand](#load-on-demand).

-#### To use Telerik Pager component for Blazor:
+## Creating Blazor Pager

-1. Add the `TelerikPager` tag
+1. Add the `TelerikPager` tag to add the component to your razor page.

 1. Set its `Total` parameter to the number of items in the data source.

 1. Use the values of its `Page` and `PageSize` parameters to extract and render the desired subset of data.

->caption Use the TelerikPager to paginate your own data and content
+>caption Use the TelerikPager to paginate your own data and content.

 ````CSHTML
 @{